bitmoa/containers/bitmoa/openldap/README.md

 You can configure the containers [logging driver](https://docs.docker.com/engine/admin/logging/overview/) using the `--log-driver` option if you wish to consume the container logs differently.
 In the default configuration docker uses the `json-file` driver.

-To see the actual output of slapd in the container's logs, set the environment variable `BITNAMI_DEBUG=true`.
+To see the actual output of slapd in the container's logs, set the environment variable `BITMOA_DEBUG=true`.
 Useful especially to find/debug problems in your configuration that lead to errors so OpenLDAP won't start.

 ## Maintenance